Opnwall/Zerotier-for-pfSense/README.en-US.md

 ```
 Ensure communication between ZeroTier nodes is working properly.

----
 ## Notes
 - Do NOT manually assign the ZeroTier interface under `Interfaces -> Assignments`, otherwise network settings may be reset after reboot.
 - The package already includes startup scripts.
 Do NOT add startup commands using Shellcmd, otherwise pfSense may freeze during boot and fail to start correctly.

 ## Disclaimer

-> [!CAUTION]
-> This is an unofficial plugin and is not supported by Netgate or the pfSense team.
-Users assume all risks and consequences.
+This is an unofficial community project and is not affiliated with, endorsed by, or supported by the pfSense team.
+Please review the source code carefully before deployment and use it at your own risk.